nEDM-TUM/Temperature-Sensor-System/README.md

 - Our makefiles currently do not support automatic detection of file dependencies, and source files to be compiled.
 All source files have to be specified explicitly and if changes to header files are made, a ’make clean’ should be performed before compiling the program.
 - Be careful, when using the USART line or similar for generating debugging output.
 Transmitting debugging information takes relatively long time and might influence the system heavily, especially, when debugging timing critical code.
 LEDs or GPIO pins with an oscilloscope provide a faster but more complex way for debugging.

-###For more details about our project, please read the report document.
-Its tex file and needed images can be found in folder _report_###
+###For more details about our project, please read the report document. ###
+Its tex file and needed images can be found in folder _report_.